conveyal/analyst-server/README.md

 ## Setting up computation

+The Analyst server distributes tasks to a cluster of worker instances, and work is coordinated by a broker component.
+The broker automatically starts up worker instances as needed on AWS EC2, and workers will shut down the machine they are running on after a period of inactivity.
+The broker and workers are started up as separate processes, usually on separate virtual machines.

+The broker and worker code is entirely within the OpenTripPlanner repository, but because analyst-server includes OpenTripPlanner as a Maven dependency, all the necessary runnable main classes are present in a build of analyst-server.

+For debugging purposes we can tell the broker not to start up any EC2 instances, then run one worker process manually.

+The broker main class is `org.opentripplanner.analyst.broker.BrokerMain`.
+The worker main class is `org.opentripplanner.analyst.cluster.AnalystWorker`.

 [TODO] Describe running broker and worker instances and their config files, including offline debug mode.

 ## Setting up custom logging